jasontthai/jasonthai.me/about.md

 ### Other more interesting facts about me
 I'm currently living in San Jose, California with my lovely wife Vy and adorable mini goldendoodle [Yuna](/assets/img/yuna-chan.jpeg).
 We like to go on walks and do other outdoor activities like running, hiking and biking.

-I'm also a very ameteur practioner of mindfulness and follow the [Plum Village](https://plumvillage.org)  meditation teachings.
+I'm also a very amateur practioner of mindfulness and follow the [Plum Village](https://plumvillage.org)  meditation teachings.

 I've run a half marathon in 2019 and preparing to do another one with my wife this year 2022.